Hamunii/ToiletLeechIsReal/Assets/AboutAssets.md

 ### Animation & NLA (Nonlinear Animation) Editor

+> [!NOTE]
-**Note:** We put our individual animations in the NLA Editor so we can use them separately in Unity.
+> We put our individual animations in the NLA Editor so we can use them separately in Unity.
 The length of the animation in Unity will be the length that you set in the NLA editor.
 This is important to know if you set an animation cycle to repeat a certain amount of times in Blender when you want to for example preview it in combination with your other animations.

 - [The Nuts and Bolts of Blender's animation system](https://youtu.be/p3m57yAcsi0) - CGDive
     - Introduces concepts in a very in-depth way.
 Introduces Timeline, Dope Sheet, Graph Editor, NLA Editor, Actions.